sap-tutorials/Tutorials/tutorials/cap-service-deploy/cap-service-deploy.md

 ```Shell/Bash
 cf login
 ```
-> This will ask you to select CF API, org, and space.
+> This will ask you to select Cloud foundry API, org, and space.

 > The API Endpoint is taken by default.
 If you want to change the API Endpoint use `cf api <CF_API_ENDPOINT>` to change the API.
 Replace `<CF_API_ENDPOINT>` with the actual value you obtained in the previous step.